-Target Indicator: The County will develop a GIS-based scoring system no later than 2025 to screen new development applications for accessibility to amenities.
-The scoring system will set minimum point total for compliance, which will be the sum of points assigned to community-supportive destinations (e.g.,
+Target Indicator: Development of a geographic information system (GIS)-based scoring system no later than 2025 to screen new development applications for accessibility to amenities.
+The scoring system will set a minimum point total for compliance, which will be the sum of points assigned to community-supportive destinations (e.g., community centers, religious land uses, schools, grocery stores, parks) within a certain range using the following transportation modes:

-- ▶ Walking: 1⁄4 mile walk from proposed residential development via continuous and direct pedestrian connections: - ▶ Bicycling: 1⁄2 mile bike ride from proposed residential development, via continuous and direct bicycle connections (multi-use paths, on-street bike lanes); and - ▶ Driving: within a 5-minute drive from proposed residential development
+- walking: one-quarter-mile walk from proposed residential development via continuous and direct pedestrian connections; - ▶ bicycling: one-half-mile bike ride from proposed residential development, via continuous and direct bicycle connections (multi-use paths, on-street bike lanes); and - driving: within a 5-minute drive from proposed residential development.